 Considering the role you play in healing the body – and the mind – through your treatments, it makes sense to extend your “healing practices” to the planet.
 There are many ways your spa or massage practice can go green to both lighten your ecological footprint and attract like-minded clients while you do.
 Some of the following practices may already be part of your business operation.
 If not, it’s never too late to go green.

 One of the best ways to protect the planet and meet clients’ needs for purity is to use professional products that contain the fewest synthetic ingredients.
 For clients who prefer organic when it comes to the massage, BIOTONE offers Pure Touch Organics Massage Creme and Gel.

 Avoid commercial cleaners that contain hazardous chemicals.
-Use natural products for cleaning, such as vinegar, which is multipurpose and can be used straight out of the container for floors, windows and counter tops, Mix it with baking soda and essential oils for cleaning out sinks or toilets.
-Avoid bleach and chlorine, which can be harsh on the skin and toxic to the environment when they are disposed of down the sink.
+Use natural products for cleaning, such as vinegar, multipurpose, and can be used straight out of the container for floors, windows, and countertops.
+Mix it with baking soda and essential oils for cleaning out sinks or toilets.
+Avoid bleach and chlorine, which can be harsh on the skin and toxic to the environment when disposed of down the sink.
 When it comes to rags and sponges, use those made from natural fibers.
-Definitely avoid cleaning with paper towels and disposal use wipes that just end up in landfills.
+Definitely avoid cleaning with paper towels and disposal use wipes that end up in landfills.